phrygFaisal/sheikhfaisal-miskhat/README.md

     When user request with transaction id 1000002
     Then the requested transaction is returned
 ```
-###To add new tests in the existing feature, add
+### To add new tests in the existing feature, add
 * Scenario in Feature file.
 * Include methods in the step definition class defining the steps mentioned in the newly written scenarios.
 * Run Maven build

-###To add new feature tests, add
+### To add new feature tests, add
 * New Feature file with scenarios.
 * Add methods under step definition defining the steps mentioned in the newly written scenarios.
 * Add new CucumberTest class targetting the new feature file.
 * Run Maven build

-###

-### Test flow
+### Extended Design

-** TransactionTypeTest (src/test/java) class is the starting point of test execution as moderated by JUnit.
-It points to the Cucumber feature file.
-** TransactionType.feature (src/test/resources) is the feature file that contains the Gherkin formatted test scenarios.
-** The scenarios in the feature file are defined in the step definition class TransactionTypeSteps

-* TransactionsResource, TransactionSumResource and TransactionTypeResource serve as servlet classes that delegate all API call functionalities to the class TransactionService for functionality.

-* TransactionService class implements functionality and uses TransactionDataObjects class to do the data operations.

-* TransactionDataObjects class prepares the memory with initial data and loads them to the server.

-* TransactionData constructs the data structure for the transaction data.
+* Using a test suite driven architechture where the Cucumber Tests can be categorized using tags - smoke, sanity, regression.
+* Use maven surefire plugin to generate the reports.
+* Trace steps of failed cases via the Cucumber tests.
+* Build complex test scenarios.
+* Use a single project with the web application and test implementation.
+Use single script to deploy and run automated tests based on test suite.
+* View flaky tests in the report.